pass-culture/pass-culture-app-native/doc/standards/codeStructure.md

 - developers can quickly find what they are looking for in the code
 - avoid code duplication
+- it makes it easier to work on a part of the project without knowing the other parts
+- the project onboarding of a new developer can be done by presenting the `/features` directory

 ## Key points